dlatk/dlatk/doc/source/fwinterface/fwflag_bert_word_aggregation.rst

 Description
 ===========

-Any method that can be called as `np.method(sentEncPerWord, axis=0)`.
+Specifies a method to aggregate over words to produce a single message embedding.

 Argument and Default Value
 ==========================

-By default we take the mean of the messages.
+Default: mean.

 Details
 =======

+Any numpy method that can be called as `np.method(sentEncPerWord, axis=0)`.

 Other Switches
 ==============